The Bass Federation of South Carolina

 Section 2 Individual members of such chapters will become members of the South

-Carolina Bass Federation upon payment of TBFSC yearly dues.
+Carolina Bass Federation upon payment of TBFofSC yearly dues.

 Section 3 Should a member chapter wish to terminate their membership, they may do